-Business Intelligence offers a 360-degree analysis of pricing, inventory, promotional campaigns, and product launches.
+Finance business intelligence offers a 360-degree analysis of pricing, inventory, promotional campaigns, and product launches.
 BI-driven revenue management helps businesses from a wide array of industries keep the lights on and reach target profitability.
-Take, for instance, hotel chains that use BI to determine optimal room rates, forecast reservation, staffing needs, inventory levels, and other resources to avoid problems with procurement and staffing during off-seasons and peak seasons.
+Take, for instance, hotel chains that use finance BI software to determine optimal room rates, forecast reservation, staffing needs, inventory levels, and other resources to avoid problems with procurement and staffing during off-seasons and peak seasons.

 - Expense management

 For any organization that wants to stay in the business, it’s important to pay the bills on time, which can’t be done without proper expense management.
 But what makes it so?
 BI, among other things, is designed to keep track of the company’s expenses.
 It enables businesses to replace piles of receipts and spreadsheets with insightful dashboards to gain a holistic view of staff spending, ensure compliance with expense policies, and track T&E trends.